This event is fully booked. If you wish to be added to a waitlist, please email firstname.lastname@example.org

-Thursday 18th August - Late afternoon / evening arrival: Volunteers who propose to camp over the weekend are welcome to arrive from 6pm and set up camp in the designated campsite adjacent to the site at Macreary.
-Tables will be reserved for dinner at a local pub (dinner at attendees own expense).
+Thursday 17th August - Late afternoon / evening arrival: Volunteers who propose to camp over the weekend are welcome to arrive from 6pm and set up camp in the designated campsite adjacent to the site at Rothaí Mill.

-Friday 19th and Saturday 20th August - Introductory morning session including site history, SPAB philosophy of repair, health & safety, and introduction to the proposed works.
-Workshops on site including lime mixing, structural repairs to a historic masonry wall, soft capping, and sketching workshops.
+Friday 18th and Saturday 19th August - Introductory morning session including site history, SPAB philosophy of repair, health & safety, and introduction to the proposed works.
+Workshops on site including lime mixing and repointing, roofing repairs and timber repairs.
 Demonstrations from a series of craftspeople will be held throughout the weekend, including roof repairs, joinery repairs and others.